 These tips will help you optimize call center metrics:

-- Use call recording to identify trouble areas for call length.
+Use call recording to identify problem areas for call length.

-- Utilize call whispering and call monitoring to help train call agents.
+Utilize call whispering and call monitoring to help train sales and support teams.

 Pros and Cons of Collecting Advanced Call Metrics

-With Aircall, you can more easily overcome the cons to using advanced analytics.
+With Aircall, you can more easily overcome the cons of using advanced analytics.